Jeffrey-P-McAteer/old-meili/readme.md

 MEILI_BUILD_ADD_DELAYS=1
   This inserts delays where it makes sense to verify tasks execute.
   At the moment it is used to verify winapi::um::wincon::FreeConsole works as expected.

 ```

+# License

+The code in this repository is under the GPLv2 license, see `LICENSE.txt` for details.
+The auto-upgrade clause has been removed because your legal rights shouldn't have that sort of volatility.